Ukraine vote rivals take drug tests in growing media spectacle - Journal du Cameroun

 “I had my blood drawn, they drained me of all my blood.
 There’s a lot of it, my young blood,” he said in an apparent jab at his older rival.

-Zelensky stunned the country by winning more than 30 percent of the first-round vote, nearly twice that of Poroshenko who garnered almost 16 percent.
+Anti-corruption activist Vitaliy Shabunin said the vote rivals dedicated the first week after the first round to “tests and video clips, not programmes and promises”.

-He has shunned traditional rallies, instead performing satirical shows and blurring the line between reality and fantasy.
+Zelensky has shunned traditional rallies, instead performing satirical shows and capitalising on frustration over corruption and economic trouble.

-The country of 45 million people — which wants to join the European Union — is mired in a smouldering war with Moscow-backed separatists in the industrial east.
+Critics argue his programme is vague and doubt his ability to lead the crisis-wracked country.

-The conflict that broke out after Russia annexed Crimea in 2014 has cost some 13,000 lives.
+Poroshenko backers credit him with binding Ukraine to the West, rebuilding the nation’s army and securing an Orthodox Church independent of Russia.